bvn-architecture/RevitBatchProcessor/README.md

 * Run large scale queries against many revit files
 * Find and replace families based on complicated criteria
 * more example use cases

+# Features

+- Batch processing of Revit files (.rvt and .rfa files) using either a specific version of Revit or a version that matches the version of Revit the file was saved in.
+Currently supports processing files in Revit versions 2015 through 2018.
+(Of course the required version of Revit must be installed!)
+- Custom task scripts written in Python (specifically IronPython).
+These scripts of course have full access to the Revit API in addition to some batch processing-related information.
+They can even execute Dynamo scripts with just a small amount of python code!
+(See [Sample Scripts](#sample-scripts))
+- Option to create a new Python task script at the click of a button that contains the minimal amount of code required for the custom task script to operate on an opened Revit file.
+The new task script can then easily be extended to do some useful work.
+- Option for custom pre- and post-processing task scripts.
+Useful if the overall batch processing task requires some additional setup / tear down work to be done.
+- Central file processing options (Create a new local file, Detach from central).
+- Option to process files (of the same Revit version) in the same Revit session, or to process each file in its own Revit session.
+The latter is useful if Revit happens to crash during processing, since this won't block further processing.
+- Automatic Revit dialog / message box handling.
+These, in addition to Revit error messages are handled and logged to the GUI console.
+This makes the batch processor very likely to complete its tasks without any user intervention required!
+- Ability to import and export settings.
+This feature combined with the simple [command-line interface](#command-line-interface) allows for batch processing tasks to be setup to run automatically on a schedule (using the Windows Task Scheduler) without the GUI.

 ![alt text](BatchRvt_Screenshot.png)